141p/rustlings/README.md

 - [The Book](https://doc.rust-lang.org/book/index.html) - The most comprehensive resource for learning Rust, but a bit theoretical sometimes.
 You will be using this along with Rustlings!

-Other usefull resource to lear:
+Other usefull resource to learn:
 - [Rust By Example](https://doc.rust-lang.org/rust-by-example/index.html) - Learn Rust by solving little exercises!
 It's almost like `rustlings`, but online

 ## Getting Started